pagkly/Zed/Investopedia4/Carbon Credit Definition.md

 As noted, a carbon credit is equal to one ton of carbon dioxide.
 According to the Environmental Defense Fund, that is the equivalent of a 2,400-mile drive in terms of carbon dioxide emissions.1

 Companies or nations are allotted a certain number of credits and may trade them to help balance total worldwide emissions.
-"Since carbon dioxide is the principal greenhouse gas," the United Nations notes, "people speak simply of trading in carbon."2
+"Since carbon dioxide is the [[Principal|principal]] greenhouse gas," the United Nations notes, "people speak simply of trading in carbon."2

 The intention is to reduce the number of credits over time, thus incentivizing companies to find innovative ways to reduce greenhouse gas emissions.